lbinria/Raft/README.md

 `python run_impl.py`

-and then perform the trace validation on the obtained trace file `trace-tla.ndjson` by using the command:
+and then perform the trace validation on the obtained trace file `trace.ndjson` by using the command:

-`python tla_trace_validation.py spec/raftTrace.tla --trace trace-tla.ndjson`
+`python tla_trace_validation.py spec/raftTrace.tla --trace trace.ndjson`

 # Directory structure